Programme areas and target groups

 Shelter and blankets for Lombok

-As there was no request from the Indonesian Government for an international response, ZOA decided to work together with a local partner organization, Yayasan Bumi Tangguh (YBT).
+ZOA decided to work together with a local partner organization called Yayasan Bumi Tangguh (YBT).
 On Lombok, the emergency phase consisted of the distribution of shelter kits and blankets for 208 households and the provision of emergency latrines and water supply for 542 households.
-The emergency phase is followed up by a recovery project that will take 6 months.
-We focus on water, sanitation and hygiene, temporary shelter, psychosocial support and Disaster Risk Reduction Trainings.

 Food, latrines and cash for Sulawesi

-ZOA is seeking to select the most vulnerable for their interventions.
+ZOA seeks to select the most vulnerable for their interventions.